jbub/articles/mongodb/article.md

 # find all documents that satisfies the query specified
 db.test.find()

-# insert new document to dabase
+# insert new document to database
 db.test.insert({"name": "john"})
 ```